Recent Posts

 Conclusion

 That's it.
 Probably a bit anticlimactic but I wanted to get down the core parts of how I'm feeling before 2024 gets too far underway.
-I also thought I would get some clarity over whether or not I want to say at Calendly or stay an Engineering Manager over the holiday break but that hasn't come yet.
+I also thought I would get some clarity over whether or not I want to stay at Calendly or stay an Engineering Manager over the holiday break but that hasn't come yet.
 I'm sure I'll figure it out as the year goes on.

 Favorite Albums of 2023